oracle/oracle-database-operator/docs/sidb/README.md

 ### Creation Status

 Creating a new ORDS instance takes a while.
-To check the status of the ORDS insteance, use the following command:
+To check the status of the ORDS instance, use the following command:

 ```sh
 $ kubectl get oraclerestdataservice/ords-sample --template={{.status.status}}